mvccore/ext-debug-tracy-refresh/README.md

 MvcCore Debug Tracy Extension to to automatic refresh of current browser tab on selected directory changes.

+**THIS PACKAGE IS HIGHLY RECOMMENDED TO USE ONLY IN DEVELPMENT ENVIRONMENT!**

 ## Installation
 ```shell
 composer require mvccore/ext-debug-tracy-refresh